dharakyu/language-and-demos/README.md

-# signaling-bandits
+# language-and-demos

-Repository for Cogsci 2023 submission.
+Repository for Cogsci 2023 paper, "Characterizing tradeoffs between teaching via language and demonstrations with multi-agent systems".

 This repository is organized as follows:
 - `code` contains all simulation code.
 The main model training loop is defined in `train.py`.
 The language and demonstration models are defined in `lang_agent.py` and `demo_agent.py`.